io-sea/hestia/doc/UserGuide.md

 # Setup some data
 my_object_id = "1234"
 my_attributes = {"key0" : "val0", "key1" : "val1"}
-my_content = "content for storage"
+my_content = b"content for storage"

 # Create the client - this will initialize it too
 client = hestia.HestiaClient()